This article is slightly edited, repost from February 2012

 The Pharisees, on the other hand, were not only blind to the prophecies regarding Christ; they simply refused to accept Jesus as the Messiah.
-Instead of humbly listening to the man whom they knew worked all manner of miracles, they claimed he was a fraud – a demon possessed charlatan.
+Instead of humbly listening to the man whom they knew worked all manner of miracles, they claimed he was a fraud – a demon-possessed charlatan.
 And no doubt many believed them.
-Because the Pharisees claimed to “see” – to know the truth – Jesus said their sin, their blindness, remained charged against them.
+Because the Pharisees claimed to “see” Jesus said their sin remained charged against them.

-And the role the Watchtower unwittingly plays in this scenario is to insure that Jehovah’s Witnesses remain in the dark up until the Christ arrives and the judgment begins.
+And the role the Watchtower unwittingly plays in this scenario is to ensure that Jehovah’s Witnesses remain in the dark up until the Christ arrives and the judgment begins.

 The Watchtower speculates that the city which is laid low may be Babylon.
 However, in the previous chapters of Isaiah Jehovah foretold the destruction of the city of Tyre and Jerusalem.
 The 25th chapter is merely a continuation in the timeline.
 (Besides, the original scrolls were not broken down into chapters, or numbered verses) Logically, it is both the city of Jerusalem and the fortified town of Tyre about which the prophet speaks.